Kalabasa/htmz/README.md

 # htmz

-_A low power tool for HTML_
+_a low power tool for html_

-**htmz** is a snippet that gives you power to make seamless single-page-app experiences and web UI componentization with the simplicity of **plain HTML**.
+<b>htmz</b> is a simple tool that gives you the power to create dynamic web user interfaces with the familiar simplicity of
+**vanilla HTML**.

-No client-side libraries or scripting required.
+No client-side libraries to load.
 Not even a backend is required.
-Just HTML documents.
+Just HTML content and a _209-byte inline snippet_.

-See the [documentation website](https://kalabasa.github.io/htmz) for more usage, examples, and more.
+See the [documentation website](https://kalabasa.github.io/htmz) for more details, usage, examples, and more.

 ## What does it do?

 htmz does one thing and one thing only.

-- **Enables loading of HTML resources within _any element_ in the page, rather than loading a full web page at a time.**
+- Enable you to load HTML resources within _any element_ in the page.

-So, imagine clicking a link, but it only updates a relevant part of the page, not reload the whole page.
+Imagine clicking a link, but instead of reloading the whole page, it only updates a relevant portion of the page.
+Think tabbed UIs, dual-pane list-detail layouts, dialogs, in-place editors, and the like.
+Imagine doing these things without having to write client-side scripts or mess with UI frameworks.

-_htmz is a generalisation of frames._

-> Load HTML resources within ~~frames~~ _any element_ in the page.
+**htmz is a generalisation of HTML frames.** &mdash; Load HTML resources within ~~any frame~~ _any element_ in the page.

 ## Installing